 The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

-The Requests page is where you actually talk to your agents.
-It's in the top navigation, right next to Home.
-Everything you've ever asked an agent ends up here, so you can come back later, pick up where you left off, or share a result with a teammate.
+The Requests page is where you actually talk to agents.
+It's in the top nav, next to Home.
+Everything you've ever asked an agent lands here, so you can come back to old work, pick up a paused thread, or pass a result to someone else.

 Starting a conversation

-• Type a question into the message box at the bottom to start a fresh conversation.
+• Type into the message box to kick off a fresh conversation.

-• Click any item in the sidebar to keep going on something you started earlier.
+• Click anything in the sidebar to continue something you started earlier.

-• Flip the My Tickets toggle to hide everyone else's conversations and see only yours.
+• Flip My Tickets to filter out everyone else's chats and just see yours.

-• Once you have more than five conversations, a search box shows up.
-It looks at titles and the messages inside, so you can find that thing you asked last week.
+• Past five conversations, a search box appears.
+It looks at titles and message bodies, so you can hunt down that thing you asked last week.

 What you see in the chat